kitfre/Kinder/README.md

 *Algebraic structure and emulation of higher-order types for Rust*

+***Note to Reader: Anyone interested in the name or taking ownership of Kinder, please get in touch.
+Obviously, Kinder hasn't been updated in some time, against my better wishes.
+Unfortunately I haven't had as much time as I'd hoped to devote to the project, and if anyone is interested, please don't hesitate to reach out.***

 Kinder provides some tools and traits that functional programmers use daily.

 ***Kinder is very much a work in progress.
 The idea is to make HOT's approachable to rustaceans and provide a series of macros that make implementation of custom HOTs as painless as possible***.